The Boy at the back of the Class Theatre Review

 In many ways this is a celebration of childhood, the power of friendship and the important message that we can all effect change, no matter how small.
 And yet there is an intended discomfort in the delivery.
 Both the first and second half start with a rude awakening.
 Sudden flashes of light, stage smoke and strobe lighting bring us back to Ahmet’s journey, danger and threat.

 In the second half Ahmet tells his story of disrupted normality – his parents who got left behind and his sister who perished on the journey.
-Rokey plays this role with sensitivity to the complexity of his plight – a nine year old boy who has has seen the worst of humanity but still relishes in football and friendship.
+A role played with sensitivity to the complexity of his plight – a nine year old boy who has has seen the worst of humanity but still relishes in football and friendship.

 Overall this show his hugely entertaining but also thought- provoking.
 On leaving the theatre my six year old asked ‘ …but is that war stuff real…I thought it was just in movies?’
 It’s a difficult but necessary conversation and one I had neglected to have till now.